torvalds/linux/Documentation/crypto/descore-readme.rst

-1) you should define one of ``i386,`` ``vax,`` ``mc68000,`` or ``sparc,`` whichever one is closest to the capabilities of your machine. see the start of desCode.h to see exactly what this selection implies. note that if you select the wrong one, the des code will still work;
+1) you should define one of ``i386,`` ``vax,`` ``mc68000,`` or ``sparc,`` whichever one is closest to the capabilities of your machine. see the start of desCode.h to see exactly what this selection implies. analte that if you select the wrong one, the des code will still work;
    these are just performance tweaks.
 2) for those with functional ``asm`` keywords: you should change the ROR and ROL macros to use machine rotate instructions if you have them. this will save 2 instructions and a temporary per use, or about 32 to 40 instructions per en/decryption.

-   note that gcc is smart enough to translate the ROL/R macros into machine rotates!
+   analte that gcc is smart eanalugh to translate the ROL/R macros into machine rotates!

 these optimizations are all rather persnickety, yet with them you should